 NN Schade has organised its Solvency II key functions in accordance with the applicable Solvency II regulations.
-All key function holders within NN Schade have passed DNB fit and proper test.
-All the Solvency II key functions are able to carry out their duties objectively and free from undue influence and can report relevant findings directly to the relevant Board(s).
+All key function holders within NN Schade have passed the DNB's fit and proper test.
+All the Solvency II key functions are able to carry out their duties objectively and free from undue influence, and do not simultaneously perform conflicting activities.
+They all have been given an appropriate standing in the organisation and can report relevant findings directly to the relevant Board(s).